Pro Tips for Planning a Destination Wedding

 Before you go, be as helpful as possible when it comes to making their travel arrangements.
 Provide LOTS of advance warning, look into discounts or group rates, and be patient with questions and concerns.
 Be sure to get any necessary information for guests with special needs, such as diet restrictions or a mobility-friendly room.
 And when you arrive, be sure to set aside time to spend with everyone.

-Booking group travel arrangements with a travel agency sometimes results in credits for the couple that is soon-to-be-weds.
+Booking group travel arrangements with a travel agency often results in credits for the couple getting married.
 For example, a vacation supplier might offer a $500 credit for every 10 or 20 people booked into the group, or a $1000 for every 30 people, etc. This money comes back to the bride and groom in the form of a credit that can be used at their discretion.
 Some couples choose to use the credit toward paying for their own trip, which is perfectly acceptable.
-However, keeping the guests in mind, we would recommend a different approach such as — you can spread the credit equally among your guests to help reduce the price of their bookings or, if the vacation supplier offers tours, you could use the credit to prepay a sightseeing tour or attraction for all your guests.
-This would give everyone something to do together, besides the wedding, during your time at the destination.
+However, keeping the guests in mind, we recommend a different approach, such as spreading the credit equally among your guests to help reduce the price of their bookings.
+Or, if the vacation supplier offers tours, you could use the credit to prepay a sightseeing tour or attraction for all your guests.
+This would give everyone something to do together, besides the wedding, during their time at the destination.

 Before you do any of the above, we highly recommend seeking the help of a licensed travel agent.
 It’s best if they specialize in destination weddings, but even if they don’t they can still assist far more effectively than an online booking company.
 Travel agents can negotiate the best price available or work their magic to get extras or upgrades included in your package deal.
 They often have special contacts or access to resort reps that can offer extra assistance.
 And since travel bookings are what they do best, you can count on them to handle the bookings for your guests and assist with any travel issues that arise along the way.